wkarges/microsoft-teams-integration/README.md

 ## Step 1 - Create an Azure AD Application

-1. Go to [portal.azure.com](https://portal.azure.com/) and sign in wih your developer tenant administrator account.
+1. Go to [portal.azure.com](https://portal.azure.com/) and sign in with your developer tenant administrator account.
 2. Navigate to **Azure Active Directory**.
 3. On the left menu, click **App registrations**, the click **New registration**.
 ![app-registrations](images/appregistrations.png)